 In total, we estimate that 1200 Spitian people - about 10% of the total population, and around a third of all the children - will see the show and enjoy our workshops.

-To further encourage the love of books and creativity, "Rubbish Heap Rising" will be published as an 'illustrate-it-yourself' book to give to children who see the show.
-We will also bring books to donate to local libraries, with the guidance of 'Lets Open a Book'.
+To further encourage the love of books and creativity, a pamplet style copy of "Little Red Riding Hood" will be given as an 'illustrate-it-yourself' book to children who see the show.
+We will also bring books to donate to local libraries.

 [Photo from Yak Pack 2018: Children in Langza village getting ready to perform as watch-sellers in the show]

-For 2021, the Yak Pack performance team will consist of The Lindsey-Clark family (Ben and Louisa, with children Ollie and Izzy) plus Penny Falzoni and Arjuna Davis.
-The whole team will perform the story-telling show, along with a local performer who will join us in Spiti to translate the dialogue into the Spitian language during shows.
+For 2022, the Yak Pack performance team will consist of The Lindsey-Clark family (Ben and Louisa, with children Ollie and Izzy) plus Penny Falzoni and Arjuna Davis.
+The whole team will perform the story-telling show, along with local performer Kaku who will join us in Spiti to translate the dialogue into the Spitian language during shows.

 How the money works: